MalignantCarp/obsidian-word-statistics/README.md

 ## Planned Features
 - [ ] Per-section breakdown of notes (i.e., utilizing headings to break up counting)
-- [ ] Historical word counts stored on a per file basis (with rename and relocation tracking)
-    - The main caveats of this functionality are:
-        - external modification of notes, since there is no way to account for these in determining the time during which the change in word count occurred
-        - clipboard-related changes (i.e., cut/paste), since these can both move, duplicate, and delete words (see below on clipboard-related word count deferrals)
 - [ ] Non-English language support - The main challenge with this feature is in coming up with some universal regex for counting words.
 Mine is potentially more robust than the internal word counting algorithm, but the internal one is supposedly multi-lingual, which mine is not.
 I will need test cases and breakdowns of what results are obtained and what results _should_ be obtained in order to make the necessary determinations for counting non-English words.

 ## Future Possibilities